What are Milia?

 Which areas can Cheshire Lasers treat?

-Moira and Helena most often remove Milia from the face including the under eye area.
-They can easily be removed from the body as well although it is unusual to get them elsewhere.
-We therefor erecomend you see Moira for body treatments to ensure the skin lesion is diagnosed correctly before treating.
+Facial Surgeon Mr Will Allen, Aesthetic Nurse Moira, Dr Hazlehurst and Aesthetician Helena remove Milia from the face, including the under-eye area.
+Although it is unusual to get them elsewhere, they can easily be removed from the body.
+We recommend you see Moira or Dr Hazlehurst for body treatments to ensure the skin lesion is diagnosed correctly before treatment.

 Could treatment leave a scar?

 It is very unusual to be left with a scar after the removal of Milia.
-A small red mark /ulcer develops after treatment of the milia which usualy heals very quickly.
+A small red mark /ulcer usually develops after treatment of the milia and heals very quickly.

 Prices for Milia Removal